mckays630/depmap/reports/ZP3.md

 <h2>Reactome Pathway diagram</h2>
-<a href="https://reactome.org/PathwayBrowser/#/R-HSA-2534343">Interaction With Cumulus Cells And The Zona Pellucida</a>
+<a href="https://reactome.org/PathwayBrowser/#/R-HSA-2534343" target="_BLANK">Interaction With Cumulus Cells And The Zona Pellucida</a>